1963 Baseball: East County’s Helix-El Capitan Final Steals City Thunder

 El Capitan 5, @Clairemont (15-10) 3.

-Ken Walling gave up a two-run homer to Bill Casey in a three-run first inning, which was halted when Kenny Henderson was picked off at second base.
-Walling then rang up eight straight scoreless innings and El Capitan advanced on only three hits, aided by five Chieftain
+Ken Walling gave up a two-run homer to Bill Casey in a three-run first inning, which was halted when Kenny Henderson was picked off second base.
+Walling then rang up eight straight scoreless innings and El Capitan advanced on only three hits, aided by five Chieftain errors.

 1-A